Southampton Philharmonic Choir: 2010-2011 Season

 The 2011-2012 season featured a performance of Handel's Messiah with the New London Sinfonia.
 The Southampton Echo described it as an "evening to remember," praising every aspect of the performance.
 Other performances included The Bells, along with Vocalise and Piano Concerto No 2 by Rachmaninov, and Poulenc's Gloria, and Haydn's The Creation.

 2012-2013 season

-During the 2012-2013 season the choir has performed Bach's Christmas Oratorio, and will follow it with Verdi's Requiem (which will be sung from memory so that the full range and power of this work can be heard), and a joint concert with the City of Southampton Orchestra, comprising Walton's Belshazzar's Feast and Te Deum, along with Elgar's Enigma Variations.
+During the 2012-2013 season the choir performed Bach's Christmas Oratorio, followed by Verdi's Requiem (which was sung from memory so that the full range and power of this work could be heard), and a joint concert with the City of Southampton Orchestra, comprising Walton's Belshazzar's Feast and Te Deum, along with Elgar's Enigma Variations.

+Notable former conductors

+Notable conductors of the Southampton Philharmonic Choir include: